FabienTregan/TheOldManGlitch/readme.md

 ## 35th item is a nugget in celadon

-Fly to CELADON CITY (center of map) and walk East a few step to reach this position:
+Fly to CELADON CITY (center of map) and walk East a few steps to reach this position:

 ![Place to go in CELADON CITY](Proper%20place%20in%20CELADON%20CITY.PNG "Go there.")

-> When I am in this place, all the data in memory are ok and none make the game hang when I display the item list.
+> When I am in this place, all the data in memory are ok and none makes the game hang when I display the item list.
 Lets have a look at the 35th item.

-Go down 34 times in item list, untill you reach GOLD NUGGET 1X.
+Go down 34 times in item list, until you reach GOLD NUGGET X1.
 Leave the menu and come back to clean display.

 ![Inventory now contains GOLD NUGGET](GOLD%20NUGGET.PNG "Free Gold!")

-> Here we have this item, a GOLD NUGGET.
+> Here we have this item, one GOLD NUGGET.
 If I move left one step, see what happens.

 Leave menu, walk one step left, come back into menu.

 > We now have a CARD KEY.
 If we go left once more, we have a LEAF STONE.
 >
-> The overflow makes the game use the coordinates of the player in the map as an item number.
+> What happens?
+The overflow makes the game use the coordinates of the player in the map as an item number.
 Which means that by moving I can change the item I possess.

 ## Warpzone opened

 >But in pokemon, using the Select button, I can switch items.
-It mean I can also change my coordinates.
-If I go back to the first item (my 255 X SPECIALs), I can toss 254 of them
+It means I can also change my coordinates.
+If I go back to the first item (my 255 X SPECIALs), I can toss 254 of them.

 Press `Up` twice to enter the quantity while tossing them

-> so I have only one.
-I now press Select to select it, go down to the 35th item, press select again, and now my coordinates are the one corresponding to "one X SPECIAL".
+> Now I have only one.
+I press Select to select it, go down to the 35th item, press select again, and now my coordinates are the one corresponding to "one X SPECIAL".
 >
 > If I leave the menu, nothing has changed: this is because the tiles for the map have already been loaded.
 But if I move to load some more data...

-Go right, down and right again after first stairs.
+Go right, passe the bottom trees, go down until you passe the first sairs, then right.

 > I can reach this completely unexpected warp zone.
-Have you seen the Matrix move ?
+Have you seen the Matrix movie ?

 ![The warp zone is a large blank empty space](Warp%20Zone.PNG "!?")

 ## 8F as third item

-> I now hav a large empty space, I can go anywhere I want, so I can get any random item.
+> I now have a large empty space, I can go anywhere I want, so I can get any random item.

-Walk left and show various items until you start seeing 1F, 2F, 3F... items
+Walk right and show various items in your inventory until you start seeing 1F, 2F, 3F... items

 > There is one very interesting item I can get, it is the 8F item.

 Find it and swap it with the Gold Nugget (which is first item, not third, ignore the name of this chapter / game save number 13)

-> Now we can fly back to any town so I reset the coordinates to something valid.
+> Now we can fly back to any town to reset the coordinates to something valid.
 And we have this 8F item.
 >
 > When you use an item in Pokemon, it looks in a table to find the address of the code to execute to handle the use of the item.
-Now you start to know how it works: since we can get glitch items with wrong IDs, we will overflow the table and get some random address and execute some random code.
-The 8F item is funny because it make us run this code:
+Now you know how it works: since we can get glitch items with wrong IDs, we will overflow the table and get some random address and execute some random code.
+The 8F item is funny because it makes us run this code:

 Use it, the breakpoint at `D163` should stop execution

 > We are here, at `D163`.
 You can see the label, it says `wPartyDataStart`.
 That is the address of the list of Pokémons you carry with you.
-Of course, if you try to run the data for the Pokémons as if where opcode for the processor, that won't work.
+Of course, if you try to run the data for the Pokémons as if where opcode (i.e. instruction codes) for the processor, that won't work.
 Here I'm stopped on a breakpoint, but if I run...

 Run (`F9` key)